data-lessons/gapminder-R/index.md

 Introduction to R for non-programmers using gapminder data.

-The goal of this lesson is to teach novice programmers to write modular code and best practices for using R for data analysis.
-R is commonly used in many scientific disciplines for statistical analysis and its array of third-party packages.
-We find that many scientists who come to Software Carpentry workshops use R and want to learn more.
-The emphasis of these materials is to give attendees a strong foundation in the fundamentals of R, and to teach best practices for scientific computing: breaking down analyses into modular units, task automation, and encapsulation.

-Note that this workshop will focus on teaching the fundamentals of the programming language R, and will not teach statistical analysis.
+The goal of this lesson is to teach novice R users to effeciently write scripts to manage, analyze, visualize, and writeup data.
+The lessons take seriously the idea that motivation comes before detailed understaind, so some details are omitted for the sake of introducing more, and more-powerful tools, including ggplot, dplyr, tidyr, and knitr.
+Note that this workshop focuses on data management and analysis but does not teach statistical analysis.

 A variety of third party packages are used throughout this workshop.
 These are not necessarily the best, nor are they comprehensive, but they are